davidvandebunte/davidvandebunte.gitlab.io/content/post/decision-should-you-take-notes-in-plain-text.md

 tags: ["notes"]
 ---

+We spend a dramatic portion of our life writing and committing content to a particular format.
 Modern writers can take notes in Microsoft Word, Google Docs, and other capable WYSIWYG editors.
-Why take notes in plain text (e.g. CommonMark, reStructuredText) instead?
+Why take notes in plain text (e.g.
+CommonMark, reStructuredText) instead?

 ## Executive Summary